VanshSh/core_java_learning_by_telusko/NOTES.md

 - More than 2 level is called multi level inheritance
 - Multiple inheritance is not supported in the java because of the ambiguity to choose the method when method is present in multiple classes.
 - If parent and child both has the same method then the child method will be given preferred because of the inheritance. *(Method overwriting)*
-- *Method overloading* in Java allows a class to have multiple methods with the same name but different parameter lists
+- *Method overloading* in Java allows a class to have multiple methods with the same name but different parameter (number of parameters OR type of parameter)
 ```
 class NormalCalc {
     public int add(int a, int b) {